Yin and Yang

 Interdependence (互根)

 Yin and Yang mutually create each other.
 Activity (Yang) cannot be sustained without rest (Yin).
 Growth (Yang) depends on nourishment (Yin).
-This is symbolized by the small dots in the Taijitu: within maximum Yang lies the seed of Yin, and vice versa.
+This is symbolized by the small dots in the Taijitu: within peak Yang lies the seed of Yin, and vice versa.

 Mutual Consumption (消长)